scenerystack/community/docs/reference/api/sun/ClosestDragForwardingListener.md

 # ClosestDragForwardingListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/ClosestDragForwardingListener.ts](https://github.com/phetsims/sun/blob/main/js/ClosestDragForwardingListener.ts) for the most up-to-date information.

 ## Overview

 A Scenery input listener that is able to find the closest in a list of items to a "down" event and trigger an action